 Once you can see all 4 areas together, we can get a better picture of the choice and its consequences as well as opportunities.
 Then we can assess what we would like to do now and in the future from a place of awareness and knowing what is important to us and worth it to pursue.

 You can download the chart below with the 4 quadrants to work through your regrets and come to a better understanding and choice about what to do now.

 As she explains in the presentation, we can’t avoid regret, but we can manage it.
 First, we must understand that having choice will always mean that, many times, it doesn’t go as we would have liked it to.
-Second, we need to remember that, the choice we made was what we thought was the best decision with the resources, information, and mind set we had at that moment.
-We need to learn from the decisions we have made and move on.
+But its better to live in a country that allows us to chose where we live and work and to be responsible for our own lives and decisions, our own choices as much as we can.

 “Having choice is better than not having choice.”
 NLP presupossition